 Monuments and Sculpture in City of London Churches - Bob Speel's website

-In all of this history, different parts of churches fared differently.
+In all of this history, we can note that different parts of churches fared differently.
 A tower might not last as long as the nave and body of a church, collapsing after some hundreds of years and need replacing.
 Conversely, in a fire, even the Great Fire, towers might survive, and perhaps outer walls, when all else in the interior was lost.
 Lower walls and porches stood a better chance than upper walls and roofs, and crypts could survive when everything above ground was levelled.
-And even in the Second World War bombing, some towers survived and were preserved when the rest of the church disappeared.
+And as noted above, even in the Second World War bombing, some towers survived and were preserved when the rest of the church disappeared.

 The monuments in the City Churches are different in kind from those we typically see elsewhere in the British Isles.
 Though disasters befall many places, the Great Fire and the carpet bombing of World War II have no parallel in many parts of the country.
-So with exceptions, we will not find in the City Churches the unbroken line of monuments from Norman through Medieval, Renaissance through to Victorian times that we may find in many of the great Cathedrals and some of the nobler parish churches.
-Nor, in their confined spaces – as nearly all the City Churches are small, sometimes very small – will we generally find the largest and most complex 18th and 19th Century monuments with full size figure groups – for those, in London, would generally be in Westminster Abbey and St Paul’s Cathedral (not covered on these pages), and the Guildhall.
+So with exceptions, we will not find in the City Churches the unbroken line of monuments from Norman through Medieval, Renaissance through to Victorian times that we may find in many of the great provincial Cathedrals and some of the nobler parish churches.
+Nor, in their confined spaces - as nearly all the City Churches are small, sometimes very small - will we generally find the largest and most complex 18th and 19th Century monuments with full size figure groups - for those, in London, would generally be in Westminster Abbey and St Paul s Cathedral (not covered on these pages), and the Guildhall.
 Again, in this way the City Churches differ from what we may see elsewhere in England.
 On the other hand, the City did have an unparalleled concentration of the great and the worthy, and there are many costly and beautiful smaller monuments, such as we would be unlikely to find in churches of equivalent size elsewhere.
 Styles, like the churches themselves, are mixed, with mostly Classical for the 17th and 18th century, yielding to Gothic in the 19th Century, recalling the much earlier Tudor and medieval work, such as remains.
-And every now and again, through to Victorian times, a hearkening back to the complex idioms and character of medieval times.
 It should also be noted that some of the largest cities - Birmingham, Manchester and Liverpool for example - were really rather small before 19th Century industrialisation, so that the many 17th Century or even 18th Century churches and monuments of London have little parallel in those places, where there may be just a few parish churches swallowed up in a sea of Victorian edifices.
 An introduction to smaller church monuments is on this page.

-Church furnishings – wooden things like carved pulpits, altar pieces, organ cases and pews, metalwork such as sword rests, brasses, candelabra and chandeliers, are not the concern of these pages, but we may note that much survives from the time of Wren, in particular delicately carved wooden furnishings generally attributed to Grinling Gibbons.
-Such, along with fonts, are noted only in passing on these pages.
+Church furnishings - wooden things like carved pulpits, altar pieces, organ cases and pews, metalwork such as sword rests, brasses, candelabra and chandeliers, are not the subject of these pages, but we may note that much survives from the time of Wren, in particular delicately carved wooden furnishings generally attributed with varying degrees of optimism to Grinling Gibbons.
+Such, along with fonts, are noted only in passing on this website.

 There is notice of the architecture, but superficially, and from secondary sources, and I would emphasise my knowledge is based on casual interest rather than any pretence at understanding, and likewise the history is sketchy and relies on popular books rather than anything academic.
-I have not generally commented on sources for this website, as the sculptural sources are numerous.
-But it may be helpful here to note that for the history and architecture of London churches, I have relied on Stow at the very beginning of the 17th Century, the excellent volumes by Godwin and the various popular magazines from the earlier part of the 19th Century, the main art and architecture periodicals from the late 19th century, and works of compilation such as the excellent Old and New London volumes, which borrow freely from earlier sources in text and pictures.
-The engravings are from the 19th Century sources, and the modern photographs are generally my own.
+I have not generally commented on sources for this website, as the sculptural sources are numerous, and really rather a lot is my own observation.
+But it may be helpful here to note that for the history and architecture of London churches, I have relied on Stow at the very end of the 17th Century, and the expansion and update by Strype in 1720, the excellent volumes by Godwin and the various popular magazines from the earlier part of the 19th Century, the main art and architecture periodicals from the late 19th century, and works of compilation such as the excellent Old and New London volumes, which borrow freely from earlier sources in text and pictures.
+The engravings are from the 19th Century sources, and the modern photographs are generally my own except where indicated.

 Christopher Wren and the City Churches // Some other London Churches and their monuments // London sculpture // Sculptors